Necryl/nixos-config/README.md

+# My nixos setup

+It is a simple  setup with Cosmic DE, Helix as the code editor, Warp as the terminal.
+And a bunch of other random softwares I needed.
+I will try to build the system up to be as polished as it can be.
+The packages in the home.nix is more just personal softwares, not really necessary for the system.
+Although some of the customising of some softwares like helic and yazi is done through home-manager.

+I aim for a cyberpunk aesthetic as that's what I love.
+It is not completely there yet, but we will see.
+There is a cosmic theme file in the main directory, that has to be imported in COsmic Appearance settings to get the color scheme.

-# Managing `local/local-hardware.nix` in Nix Flakes
+> # Managing `local/local-hardware.nix` in Nix Flakes

-This README explains how to manage the `local/local-hardware.nix` file in this repository to make it visible to Nix flakes without committing or pushing it to the remote repository.
+This section explains how to manage the `local/local-hardware.nix` file in this repository to make it visible to Nix flakes without committing or pushing it to the remote repository.
 This is useful for local, machine-specific configurations that should remain private.

 ## Background